 - ARGB4444 – a transparent texture that uses 4 bits for red, green, blue and transparency.

-The GVR format used in the Gamecube version supports additional texture formats, such as ARGB8888 (8 bits for each color and transparency – same as in lossless bitmaps), as well as DXT1 compression.
-However, when the Dreamcast textures were converted into GVR, the source format (for example, RGB565) was neglected, and the destination format didn’t accommodate for all the color information that was present in the original texture (for example, instead of 5 bits for each color, only 4 were used).
+The GVR format used in the Gamecube version supports more pixel formats, as well as DXT1 compression.
+However, when the Dreamcast textures were converted to GVR, the source format (for example, RGB565) was often neglected, and the destination format didn’t accommodate for all the color information that was present in the original texture (for example, instead of 6 bits for green, only 5 were used).
+On top of that, a lot of textures went through DXT1 compression.
 As a result, some information was lost when the textures were converted, and most textures in the Gamecube version are lower quality.
-The recompression happened again in the PC version, which switched the textures back to PVRs.
-Instead of using the original PVR textures from the Dreamcast version, the developers decided to recompress the already lossy Gamecube textures back into PVR, making the same mistake for the second time.
-It’s quite likely that the developers of the port didn’t assess texture quality after conversion.
+The recompression happened again in the PC version, which switched the textures back to PVRs, with another round of compression for many textures.
+Instead of using original PVR textures from the Dreamcast version, the developers decided to recompress the already lossy Gamecube textures back into PVR, making the same mistake for the second time.
+There is some evidence that texture conversion was done in bulk.
 On the retail Gamecube disk of Sonic Adventure 2: Battle there is a leftover script that was used to convert the Dreamcast PVM texture archives into Gamecube GVM archives.
 It’s highly probable that something similar was used for each port of SADX.

-It must be said, however, that there are at least several textures in the Gamecube version of SADX that appear to be higher quality than the Dreamcast version.
+It must also be said that there are at least several textures in the Gamecube version of SADX that appear to be higher quality than their Dreamcast counterparts.
 These textures are sometimes found in levels that were redesigned in SADX.
-At the moment there are only six textures known in the entire game that have better compression in the Gamecube version.
+At the moment only six textures in the entire game have been confirmed to have better compression in the Gamecube version.
 One texture is found in the Mystic Ruins main area (see below), the rest are in the first segment of Final Egg.

 (Thanks BlueSpikeball for finding these textures in the Gamecube version!)